Proto-Siouan language: Urheimat

+The size of these adoptive classes is the subject of scholarly debate.) the Tutelo people, for example, were formally adopted in 1753, settling around Cayuga Lake, one of the Finger Lakes, in 1771.
+They remained with the Cayuga people during their subsequent migration to Canada following the American Revolution.

-The displaced tribes' migration from the original Urheimat obfuscated the relationship of some of the languages, with some such as Biloxi and Ofo being pushed into, and influenced by, the Lower Mississippi Valley sprachbund.
-The Ofo language, indigenous to modern-day Ohio before being forced out by the Iroquois, was thought for many years to be a member of the Muskogean languages of the Deep South, in part because it contained the //f// phoneme which is absent from all other Siouan languages.
+The displaced tribes' migration from the original Urheimat obfuscated the relationship of some of the languages, with some such as Biloxi and Ofo being pushed into, and influenced by, the Lower Mississippi Valley sprachbund, or linguistic area.
+The Ofo language, spoken in modern-day Ohio before being forced out by the Iroquois, was thought for many years to be a member of the Muskogean languages of the Deep South, in part because it contained the phoneme //f//, which is absent from all other Siouan languages.
 In 1908, Swanton met an Ofo speaker, Rosa Pierrette, living among the Tunica people in Marksville, Louisiana.
 His work linked the language to the Dakota language in the Great Plains.
-Similarly, Gatschet's published work on Biloxi, then found in the Gulf Coast regions of modern-day Mississippi and Louisiana, placed it phylogenetically in the Siouan family; his work was later supported by Dorsey's ethnographic work on the tribe in 1893.
+Similarly, Gatschet's published work on Biloxi, then spoken in the Gulf Coast regions of modern-day Mississippi and Louisiana, placed it within the Siouan family; his work was later supported by Dorsey's ethnographic work on the tribe in 1893.

 Phonology

 Vowels

-Reconstructions of Proto-Siouan's vowel system indicate five oral vowels and three nasal vowels, each of which had contrastive vowel length.
+Proto-Siouan's vowel system had five oral vowels and three nasal vowels, each of which had contrastive vowel length.
 The vowels reconstructed for Proto-Siouan are as follows: